-3.5.3 Excavated soil from the foundations will be moved by dumper trucks to the front of the site for disposal by tipper lorry.

-3.5.4 If roots are encountered and root pruning is unavoidable, cuts shall be made at the nearest suitable point in the root system, such as a root junction.
+- 3.5.1 The new extensions are expected to be constructed using traditional mini pile foundations. - 3.5.2 Excavated soil from the foundations will be moved to the front of the site for disposal by tipper lorry. - 3.5.3 If roots are encountered and root pruning is unavoidable, cuts shall be made at the nearest suitable point in the root system, such as a root junction.
 Final pruning cuts are to be made at right angles to the axis of the root to leave as small a wound as possible.

-3.5.5 All pruning cuts shall be made with sharp horticultural tools such as secateurs, pruning shears or a saw (not a spade, shovel, pickaxe or mattock) and the final cut shall be as smooth as possible free of jagged edges.
+3.5.4 All pruning cuts shall be made with sharp horticultural tools such as secateurs, pruning shears or a saw (not a spade, shovel, pickaxe or mattock) and the final cut shall be as smooth as possible free of jagged edges.